nikomatsakis/rfcs/text/0000-contingency-plan.md

   of its own.
 - Use of crates whose declared version does not include type-system updates could be considered deprecated behavior.

+Instead of using a version number to indicate opt-in to new keywords or language semantics, one might instead prefer a more keyword-based approach.
+For example, one could write `#![feature(foo)]` to opt in to the feature "foo" and its associated keywords and type rules, rather than `#![rust_version="1.2.3"]`.
+While using minimum version numbers is more opaque than named features, they do offer several advantages:

+1. Using named features, the list of features that must be attached to Rust code will grow indefinitely, presuming your crate wants to stay up to date.
+2. Named features presents a combinatoric testing problem, where we should (in principle) test for all possible combinations of features.
+In cases where new rust versions also involve tweaks to the type system rules, this seems particularly risky.

 # Unresolved questions